Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducibility Signature Construction Methods

-Having provided the theoretical background in the previous section, in this section, we outline our practical implementation, which allows us to verify each of the reproducibility tenants.
-This includes the specific details behind our workflow signature mechanism, the information captured to build these signatures in DALiuGE, and the details of our demonstrative lowpass filter workflow.
+Having provided the theoretical background in the previous section, we outline a practical implementation in this section, allowing us to verify each reproducibility tenant.
+This includes the specific details behind the workflow signature mechanism and the information captured to build these signatures in DALiuGE, providing a single concrete mapping of the generic workflow model to a workflow management system and the reproducibility tenet definitions.